Nikhil-Kumar-Patel/Tiny_Oriented_Object_Detection/README.md

 ## Overview

-This repository contains the code and results for reproducing the paper **"[Xu, Chang, et al. "Dynamic coarse-to-fine learning for oriented tiny object detection" CVPR, 2023.]"** and implementing a novel approach for improving the model's performance.
+This repository contains the code and results for reproducing the paper **"Dynamic coarse-to-fine learning for oriented tiny object detection"** and implementing a novel approach for improving the model's performance.
 The paper was focused on [briefly describe the original paper's objective].
 The novelty introduced here involves the integration of **Pruning, Quantization, and Huffman Encoding** to reduce the model size while analyzing its effect on accuracy.

 ## Table of Contents